bmbruno/SitecoreSpark.ContentAuthorTokensForSitecore/README.md

 ## Maintenance Notice

 As of 2022, this module will be updated and maintained for all 10.x versions of Sitecore XM/XP (likely 10.3 and 10.4).
-This module may not support future Sitecore composable CMS products, such as Sitecore XM Cloud.
-Future support depends on module compatibility in future products.
+This module may not support future Sitecore composable CMS products.

+**Sitecore XM Cloud**: because XM Cloud does not utilize content delivery (CD) servers, CATS is _not_ compatible with XM Cloud.
+Do not attempt to integrate it with your XM CLoud codebase.

 ## Features